Deci-AI/super-gradients/documentation/source/Data.md

 ## SG DataLoaders

-As mentioned above- once instantiated, the `torch.utils.data.DataLoader` objects are the ones forming batches.
+As mentioned above, once instantiated, the `torch.utils.data.DataLoader` objects are the ones forming batches.
 Therefore- these are the objects being passed to Trainer.train(...):

 ```python